-"The redeemer [of the field], who is related [to the seller], may come forth and redeem that [land] which his relative had sold."
+"...his redeemer [of the field] who is closest to him may come forth and redeem his brother's sale."
 (25:25)

 The laws of redeeming land prior to the Jubilee year are based on the principle given two verses ago (Vayikra 25:23): "The land must not be sold [in such a way as] to sever it [permanently from its original owner], for the land belongs to Me."
 The prohibition of a permanent sale reminds us that the land ultimately belongs to Hashem; we should never consider ourselves its true owners.